Skip to article content

 The Top 10 Most Valuable Yu-Gi-Oh!
 Cards

-Here is the definitive list of the most valuable Yu-Gi-Oh! cards, based on recent sales and market data.
+Here is a list of the most valuable Yu-Gi-Oh! cards, based on recent sales and market data.

 1. Tournament Black Luster Soldier

-- Why It's Valuable: This is a one-of-a-kind card, awarded as the grand prize at the first-ever Yu-Gi-Oh! tournament in 1999.
+• Why It's Valuable: This is a one-of-a-kind card, awarded as the grand prize at the first-ever Yu-Gi-Oh! tournament in 1999.
 It's printed on stainless steel, making it unique in every way.
-It is widely considered the "holy grail" of Yu-Gi-Oh! collecting.
+It is widely considered the most sought-after card in Yu-Gi-Oh! collecting.

 2. Tyler the Great Warrior